 Practicum course with focus on advanced application of theory and research-based nursing services for young, middle and older adults.
 Focus is on collaborative interdisciplinary management of complex adult health illnesses and situations in a variety of healthcare settings.
 Nine (9) hours/week practicum.
-Pre-requisites: NUR 526, 527.
+Co-requisite: NUR 530.